zakariaharti/react-awesome-notifications/README.md

 ### Dismissible

-If set to null, the notifiction will not be dismissed unless dismissDelay is assigned a specefic duration.
+If set to null, the notification will not be dismissed unless dismissDelay is assigned a specefic duration.
 [See more](#removenotificationnotification)

 ### Button